JohnnyNeagoe/Project_One/README.md

 # WanderLust

-An end to end, fully functioning website for potential travellers to use in order to gather more information about any desired destination on the planet.
+An end to end, fully functioning website for potential travellers to use in order to gather more information about any future destination which they would like to visit.

 ## Motivation

 This Website gives users the opportunity to search for any location around the glob in a fast and efficent manner.
-Information about the users desired distination will be displayed, with the user also havin ghte ability to add anything they might like to their planner.
+Information about the users desired distination will be displayed, with the user also having the ability to add anything they might like to their planner.

 ## Build status